7/24/2019

 Executive Vice President and Chief Financial Officer

 Sure, Sandy.
 So the first question, we have very little exposure to rate variances.
 We've got, you know, effectively when you look at our fixed versus variable rate mix on the surface, it's about 50-50.
-But when you look at the swaps and the caps and the collars and all those other pieces, effectively, we're about 80% fixed.
-So to put it in context, you know, 25 basis point rate hike is like $6 million.
+But when you look at the swaps and the caps and the collars and all those other pieces, effectively we're about 80% fixed.
+So, to put it in context, you know, 25 basis point rate hike is like $6 million.
 It's very, very kind of insensitive to rate movements.
-So I think that, you know, very little exposure to rate movements.
+So, I think that, you know, very little exposure to rate movements.
 Overall, we continue to see our stock as a very good investment.
 We've still got a significant amount of share buyback authorization, as you saw in our earnings release, and we'll continue to be a buyer of our stock in terms of debt levels.
 You know, we ended the quarter at four and a half times, which is right in the sweet spot of where we said we would be.
-As we said in our investor conference, we expect to come down over time, you know, exiting 2022 with more like three and a half to four.
+And as we said in our investor conference, we expect to come down over time, you know, exiting 2022 with more like three and a half to four.
 So we still are in very much the same place and are going to continue to manage the balance sheet, you know, as we've said.

 speaker